yacineMahdid/COMP551--Assignment-2-/Neural Network/README.md

 Steps to run:

+	0. Copy x_train, y_train and x_test into the folder

 	1. Run 'preprocess_nn.py'
 		This will generate a .npz file with the data used for our neural network.

 	2. Run 'nn.py'
 		This will train the network.

-	Alternatively, you can run 'nn.py' directly, using the precompiled .npz file.
+	Alternatively, if present, you can run 'nn.py' directly, using the precompiled .npz file.

 ## Prerequisites and Recommendations